Marino Faliero: Doge of Venice

 Faliero was a naval and military commander and then a diplomat before being elected doge in succession to Andrea Dandolo.
 He learned of his election while he was on a diplomatic mission to the papal court at Avignon.
 The populace of Venice was at that time disenchanted with the ruling aristocrats who were blamed for a recent naval defeat by the fleet of the Republic of Genoa at the 1354 Battle of Portolungo during the Third Venetian–Genoese War.

 Within months of being elected, Faliero attempted a coup d'etat in April 1355, aiming to take effective power from the ruling aristocrats.
-According to tradition, this came about because the dogaressa, Faliero's second wife, Aluycia Gradenigo, had been insulted by Michele Steno, a member of an aristocratic family, but in a study of doges of Venice Antonella Grignola suggests that Faliero's move was consistent with a prevailing trend in Italian cities to move away from oligarchic government to absolute, dynastic rule.
+According to tradition, this came about because the dogaressa, Faliero's second wife, Aluycia Gradenigo, had been insulted by Michele Steno, a member of an aristocratic family.
+Modern historians often dismiss this tradition and instead connect Faliero's actions with diplomatic career: they suggest that Faliero saw the predominance of strong autocrats abroad, as opposed to Venice's republican system.
+His experiences and Venice's recent defeat by the Genoese may have led him to conclude that only autocratic rule could secure Venice's future.
+However, Faliero gave no such explanation during his trial following the failure of the coup attempt.
+Thomas F. Madden writes that Faliero's display of repentance at his trial was "just what one might expect from a man who had been so enraged by arrogant mockery against himself and his wife that he rashly set forces in motion that he could not control."
+Frederic C. Lane states that Faliero's main motivation may not have been to become a despot but rather to realize the goals of "the die-hards of a war party" dissatisfied with the peace with Genoa.

 The plot intended to murder the chief patricians on 15 April and proclaim Faliero prince of Venice.
 It was badly organised, with poor communication between the conspirators, and was quickly discovered thanks to some of the conspirators having made revelations.
 The Council of Ten proceeded to arrest the ringleaders and to place armed guards all over the town.
 Several of the conspirators were condemned to death and others to various terms of imprisonment.
 Faliero pleaded guilty to all charges and was beheaded on 17 April and his body mutilated.
 Ten additional ringleaders were hanged on display from the Doge's Palace in Piazza San Marco.

 Legacy

-Faliero was condemned to damnatio memoriae, and accordingly his portrait displayed in the Sala del Maggior Consiglio (Hall of the Great Council) in the Doge's Palace was removed and the space painted over with a black shroud, which can still be seen in the hall today.
-A Latin language inscription on the painted shroud reads: Hic est locus Marini Faletro decapitati pro criminibus ("This is the space reserved for Marino Faliero, beheaded for his crimes").
+Faliero was condemned to damnatio memoriae, and accordingly his portrait displayed in the Sala del Maggior Consiglio (Hall of the Great Council) in the Doge's Palace was omitted and the space painted over with a black shroud, which can still be seen in the hall today.
+A Latin language inscription on the painted shroud reads: Hic est locus Marini Faletro, decapitati pro criminibus ("This is the space for Marino Faliero, beheaded for his crimes").